VISIT DAMASCUS, VA

 This 14-acre coldwater lake is a designated stocked trout water located in the Mount Rogers National Recreation Area.
 It offers a sandy swimming beach, wheelchair accessible fishing docks, and plenty of trailside fishing.
 The US Forest Service and Virginia DWR sometimes offer Kids' Fishing Days at Beartree Lake.

-Note: Beartree Lake is drained to 1/3 of its standard capacity for a restoration project, Aug to Nov 2024.
+Note: Beartree Lake will be drained to 1/3 of its standard capacity for a restoration project in Summer 2025.

 Beaverdam Creek

-This underrated trout stream flows through Cherokee National Forest into Damascus from nearby Shady Valley, TN.
+This underrated trout stream holds a healthy stock of wild brook trout and flows through Cherokee National Forest into Damascus from nearby Shady Valley, TN.
 Access is most popular from Backbone Rock Recreation Area, roadside pull-offs, or the short, one mile Beaverdam Creek Trail in Damascus.

 Laurel Creek